 Eligibility.

 Family Composition and Size.
-Prior to issuing a Child Care Subsidy Authorization, Subsidy Administrators shall verify, through documentary evidence , the Family size and household composition of the applicant by verifying the relationship of each child younger than 18 years old, or younger than 24 years old if the child is a full-time student, who resides in the household and is financially dependent on the Parent(s) applying for child care financial assistance.
-Examples of acceptable documentation include, but are not limited to: birth certificates; hospital birth records; social security benefits records; court orders establishing custody or guardianship; or school records verifying the address of the child, as well as the name and relationship of the Relative responsible for the child.

-Parents of Young Parents may include the Young Parent and his or her child(ren) in the applicant's Family size provided that the Young Parent is not receiving EEC financial assistance for his or her child(ren).
+Prior to issuing a child care financial assistance authorization, Family Access Administrators shall verify, through documentary evidence in accordance with EEC policy, the family size and household composition of the applicant by verifying the relationship of each child younger than 18 years old, or younger than 24 years old if the child is a full-time student, who resides in the household and is financially dependent on the parent(s) applying for child care financial assistance.
+Parents of young parents may include the young parent and their child(ren) in the applicant's family size provided that the young parent is not receiving EEC financial assistance for their child(ren).

 Identity.
-Prior to the initial Authorization, the Subsidy Administrator shall verify, through documentary evidence, the identity of each Parent(s) applying for subsidized child care.
-Required documentary evidence shall contain a photo of the applicant.
-Examples of acceptable documentation include, but are not limited to: U.S. passports; certificates of naturalization; driver's licenses, permits or state identification cards; U.S. military cards; non-U.S. passports; or school identification cards.
-Documentation must include original, valid, and unexpired documents.
+Prior to the initial authorization, the Family Access Administrator shall verify, through documentary evidence in accordance with EEC policy, the identity of each parent(s) applying for child care financial assistance.
+Required documentary evidence shall contain a photo of the applicant..
+If a parent cannot provide documentary evidence with a photo of the applicant, a parent may submit a combination of two secondary documents without photos to verify the identity of the applicant, in accordance with EEC policy.

 10.03: continued

 Residency.
-The Subsidy Administrator must verify that families seeking child care assistance reside in a Massachusetts household because subsidies administered by the EEC are available only to residents of the Commonwealth of Massachusetts.
-Examples of acceptable documentation include, but are not limited to: utility bills; property tax bills; individual income tax returns; mortgage documents or home owner insurance documents; vehicle registration cards; residential rental or lease agreements; or letters from shelter programs confirming residence in a Massachusetts shelter program.
+The Family Access Administrator must verify, through documentation in accordance with EEC policy, that families seeking child care assistance reside in a Massachusetts household because financial assistance administered by EEC is available only to residents of the Commonwealth of Massachusetts.

 Citizenship or Immigration Status.
-In accordance with federal law, the Subsidy Administrator shall verify, through documentary evidence, the United States citizenship status or immigration status of each child for whom care is requested.
-Required documentary evidence shall be readily available to the applicant.
-Examples of acceptable documentation include: U.S. passports; birth certificates; or reports of birth abroad.
-Any documents which reasonably establish the citizenship or immigration status of the child must be accepted, and no requirement for a specific type of documentation may be imposed.
-No child shall be denied child care financial assistance based solely on an applicant's failure to demonstrate citizenship or immigration status without final review by the EEC.
+In accordance with federal law, the Family Access Administrator shall verify, through documentary evidence in accordance with EEC policy, the United States citizenship status or immigration status of each child for whom care is requested.
+Any documents that reasonably establish the citizenship or immigration status of the child must be accepted, and no requirement for a specific type of documentation may be imposed.
+No child shall be denied child care financial assistance based solely on an applicant's failure to demonstrate citizenship or immigration status without final review by EEC.

 Eligibility Periods.
-Families shall be eligible for Authorizations not to exceed 12 months, and renewal is subject to the Family's continued eligibility for child care financial assistance.
-Subsidy Administrators shall notify families, in writing, that their eligibility period is ending no less than 45 Days prior to the end of the eligibility.
+Families shall be eligible for authorizations of a minimum of 12 months, and renewal is subject to the family's continued eligibility for child care financial assistance.
+Family Access Administrators shall notify families no fewer than two times that their eligibility period is ending.
+At least one of these notifications shall be in writing and shall be provided no fewer than 60 days prior to the end of their eligibility period.

 Contact Information.
-In order to remain eligible for a Child Care Subsidy, Parents must maintain current address and telephone number information, if any, with the Subsidy Administrator.
-A Homeless Family who does not have an address or telephone number must maintain as much current contact information as possible with the Subsidy Administrator.
+To ensure continued eligibility for child care financial assistance, parents must maintain current contact information, if any, with the Family Access Administrator and as directed in accordance with EEC policy.
+A homeless family who does not have an address or telephone number must maintain as much current contact information as possible with the Family Access Administrator.